 The on air broadcast heard on CFET were 2 different female voices, speaking the CAP test message in English, followed by French.
 Levels OK, clear, maybe a slight crackle\distortion, source over modulation.
 Could still tell it was a computer, not robotic sounding.
 In the espeak French alert, “www” didn’t sound correct.
 Alerts broadcast with onboard Espeak TTS wasn’t very good, using Polly was clear and easily understood.
 Polly pronounced the “.ca” url correctly as “dot-see-a” while espeak pronouced it as “dot-kah”

-Reviewing logs and alerts, both boxes behaved as they should and correctly played test alerts without any user intervention.
+Reviewing both the logs and alerts, it is evident that both boxes behaved as they were designed to and properly played the test alerts without any user intervention.

 Alert Ready Tests – Polly Dashboard